-(a) The director may reduce the bed quota of the nursing home or impose a ban on new admissions, where he or she finds upon inspection of the nursing home that the licensee is not providing adequate care under the nursing home's existing bed quota, and that reduction in quota or ban on new admissions, or both, would place the licensee in a position to render adequate care.
-A reduction in bed quota or a ban on new admissions, or both, may remain in effect until the nursing home is determined by the director to be in substantial compliance with the rules.
-In addition, the director shall determine that the facility has the management capability to ensure continued substantial compliance with all applicable requirements.
-The director shall evaluate the continuation of the admissions ban or reduction in bed quota on a continuing basis, and may make a partial lifting of the admissions ban or reduction in bed quota consistent with the purposes of this section.
-If the residents of the facility are in immediate jeopardy of their health, safety, welfare or rights, the director may seek an order to transfer residents out of the nursing home as provided for in subsection (e) of this section.
+(a) The secretary may reduce the bed quota of the nursing home or impose a ban on new admissions, where he or she finds upon inspection of the nursing home that the licensee is not providing adequate care under the nursing home’s existing bed quota, and that reduction in quota or ban on new admissions, or both, would place the licensee in a position to render adequate care.
+A reduction in bed quota or a ban on new admissions, or both, may remain in effect until the nursing home is determined by the secretary to be in substantial compliance with the rules.
+In addition, the secretary shall determine that the facility has the management capability to ensure continued substantial compliance with all applicable requirements.
+The secretary shall evaluate the continuation of the admissions ban or reduction in bed quota on a continuing basis, and may make a partial lifting of the admissions ban or reduction in bed quota consistent with the purposes of this section.
+If the residents of the facility are in immediate jeopardy of their health, safety, welfare, or rights, the secretary may seek an order to transfer residents out of the nursing home as provided for in §16-5C-11(d) of this code.
 Any notice to a licensee of reduction in bed quota or a ban on new admissions shall include the terms of such order, the reasons therefor, and a date set for compliance.

-(b) The director may suspend or revoke a license issued under this article or take other action as set forth in this section, if he or she finds upon inspection that there has been a substantial failure to comply with the provisions of this article or the standards or rules promulgated pursuant hereto.
+(b) The secretary may deny, limit, suspend, or revoke a license issued under this article or take other action as set forth in this section, if he or she finds upon inspection that there has been a substantial failure to comply with the provisions of this article or the standards or rules promulgated pursuant hereto.

-(d) The suspension, expiration, forfeiture or cancellation by operation of law or order of the director of a license issued by the director, or the withdrawal of an application for a license after it has been filed with the director, may not deprive the director of the director's authority to institute or continue a disciplinary proceeding, or a proceeding for the denial of a license application, against the licensee or applicant upon any ground provided by law or to enter an order denying the license application or suspending or revoking the license or otherwise taking disciplinary action on any such ground.
+(c) The suspension, expiration, forfeiture, or cancellation by operation of law or order of the secretary of a license issued by the director, or the withdrawal of an application for a license after it has been filed with the secretary, may not deprive the secretary of the secretary’s authority to institute or continue a disciplinary proceeding, or a proceeding for the denial of a license application, against the licensee or applicant upon any ground provided by law or to enter an order denying the license application, suspending, or revoking the license, or otherwise taking disciplinary action on any such ground.

-(e) In addition to other remedies provided in this article, upon petition from the director, a circuit court in the county in which a facility is located, or in Kanawha County if emergency circumstances occur, may determine that a nursing home's deficiencies under this article, or under titles eighteen or nineteen of the federal Social Security Act, if applicable, constitute an emergency immediately jeopardizing the health, safety, welfare or rights of its residents, and issue an order to:
+(d) In addition to other remedies provided in this article, upon petition from the secretary, a circuit court in the county in which a facility is located, or in Kanawha County if emergency circumstances occur, may determine that a nursing home’s deficiencies under this article, or under 42 U.S.C.A. §§ 1395 et seq. and 1396 et seq., if applicable, constitute an emergency immediately jeopardizing the health, safety, welfare, or rights of its residents, and issue an order to:

 (1) Close the nursing home;